sikuli/sikuli/docs/source/screen.rst

 	*	a click action is handled in the same way as **Point Outside**
 	*	a find operation will be restricted to the region within the bounds of the monitor that has a smaller *id*.
-If one of the monitors is the primary montior, it will always be the primary monitor because its *id* is zero.

-An interactive capture (the user selects an image or a rectangle via :py:meth:`Screen.capture` or :py:meth:`Screen.selectRegion`) will automatically be restricted to the monitor rectangle, where it was started.
+An interactive capture (the user is asked to select an image or a rectangle via :py:meth:`Screen.capture` or :py:meth:`Screen.selectRegion`) will automatically be restricted to the monitor, where it was started.

-A scripted capture using a rectangle or a region (i.e., :py:meth:`Screen.capture`), will be handled according to the exceptions above.
+A scripted capture using a rectangle or a region
+(i.e. :py:meth:`Screen.capture( region | rectangle ) <Screen.capture>`),
+will be handled accordingly:

 *	**Region Outside:** no image is captured, *None* is returned
-*	**Region Partially Outside:** the returned image will only cover the part contained in the monitor rectangle
+*	**Region Partially Outside:** the returned image will only cover the part inside the monitor
-*	**Region Across Monitors:** the returned image will only cover the part contained in the monitor rectangle of the monitor with the smallest id.
+*	**Region Across Monitors:** the returned image will only cover the part inside the monitor with the smallest id.

-Based on the knowledge of your monitor configuration, you can now start some further evaluations using e.g. :py:meth:`Region.hover` together with ``setShowActions(True)`` and highlighting using :py:meth:`Region.highlight`.
+Based on the knowledge of your monitor configuration, you can now start some further evaluations using e.g. :py:meth:`Region.hover` together with :py:func:`setShowActions(True) <setShowActions>` and highlighting using :py:meth:`Region.highlight`.